 Do you have like $3.12 left on a Visa gift card that you keep forgetting to use up?
 Clean out your wallet by transforming it into Amazon credit.
 It’s easy — buy an Amazon eGift card in the exact amount, using your Visa gift card to pay for it, of course.
 Then apply the Amazon gift card to your Amazon Balance.

 An Amazon Holiday Gift List is like a registry for Christmas presents.
 The cool part is that you can add items for everyone in your household on one list.
-I can think of a lot of uses for this, but one comes to mind immediately: Out of town relatives who typically ask what you or your kids want for Christmas.
-This way, they don’t have to ask!
+I can think of a lot of uses for this, but one comes to mind immediately: Out-of-town relatives who typically ask what you or your kids want for Christmas.
+This way, they don’t even have to ask!

 Here’s how it works:

-- Create a “gift tag” for everyone in your household.
-These serve as each person’s specific lists.
+- Create a “gift tag” for each person in your household.
+These tags help you organize each person’s list.

-- Shop Amazon, and when you find something you want to add to a list, tap the “Add to Registry & Gifting” dropdown on the right side, below the
+- Shop Amazon, and when you find something you want to add to a list, tap the “Add to Registry & Gifting” button below the purchase options.

-- “Add to cart” option.
-Select the correct gift list from the options.
+- Select the correct gift list and tag from the options.
 Rinse and repeat.

 Amazon’s return policy gives you 30 days to decide if you want to keep items.
 But as the holidays ramp up, anything you buy between Oct.
 1 and Dec.
-31 has an extended return policy and you don’t have to return it until Jan.
-31.
+31 has an extended return policy, which means you have until Jan.
+31 to return any purchases.

-19. Use the Amazon app to keep Target honest.
+19. Use the Amazon app to keep Target (and other stores) honest.